 The allowance for loan losses is an estimate of probable incurred losses in the loan portfolio and is based on analyses developed through specific credit allocations for individual loans and historical loss experience for each loan category.
 The specific credit allocations are based on impairment analyses of all nonaccrual loans over \$500,000, accruing substandard loans in relationships over \$2 million and troubled debt restructurings ("TDRs"), which are all considered impaired loans.
 These analyses involve judgment in estimating the amount of loss associated with specific loans, including estimating the amount and timing of future cash flows and collateral values.
 The historical loss element is determined using the weighted average of actual losses incurred over the prior eight quarters for each type of loan, multiplied by an estimated loss emergence period.
-The weighted average is weighted toward the most recent quarters' loss experience.
 The historical loss experience is adjusted for known changes in economic trends, events and conditions and credit quality trends such as changes in the amount of past due and nonperforming loans.
 The resulting loss allocation factors are applied to the balance of each type of loan after removing the balance of impaired loans and other specifically allocated loans from each category.
 The loss allocation factors are updated quarterly.